kristoff-it/bork/README.md

 ### Main features
 - Displays Twitch emotes in the terminal, **including your custom emotes!**
-- Understands Twitch-specifict concepts (subcriptions, gifted subs, ...).
+- Understands Twitch-specific concepts (subcriptions, gifted subs, ...).
 - Displays badges for your subs, mods, etc.
 - Supports clearing chat and deletes messages from banned users.
 - Click on a message to highlight it and let your viewers know who you're relpying to.